slonkazoid/bingus-blog/README.md

 [cache] # cache settings
 enable = true # save metadata and rendered posts into RAM
               # highly recommended, only turn off if absolutely necessary
+cleanup = true        # clean cache, highly recommended
+#cleanup_interval = 86400000 # clean the cache regularly instead of just at startu
+                      # uncomment to enable
-persistence = false   # save the cache to on shutdown and load on startup file = "cache"        # file to save the cache to compress = true       # compress the cache file compression_level = 3 # zstd compression level, 3 is recommended
+persistence = true    # save the cache to on shutdown and load on startup file = "cache"        # file to save the cache to compress = true       # compress the cache file compression_level = 3 # zstd compression level, 3 is recommended